What is angioedema?

 - Take antihistamines or corticosteroids;

-- In the most severe cases, you may need an adrenaline shot.
+- In the most severe cases of angioedema, you may need an adrenaline shot.

 Which doctor should I talk to?